Aam Olas EpisodesSocial IssuesTrending

 That is why public frustration often sounds emotional rather than technical.
 People are not speaking in policy language.
 They are speaking in the language of rent, diesel, food, and debt.

 For low-income households, the issue is not simply that prices rise.
 The deeper problem is that wages do not rise with them.
-When a laborer or driver earns a fixed amount, every increase in petrol, diesel, onions, rent, or roadside meals cuts directly into survival.
+When a labourer or driver earns a fixed amount, every increase in petrol, diesel, onions, rent, or roadside meals cuts directly into survival.
+To fully grasp this, reviewing local wage stagnation trends reveals how inflation outpaces earnings in almost every sector.

 This is where economic pressure turns into exhaustion.
 A person may work longer hours and still feel poorer at the end of the week.